Torch song

+So, make it one for my baby and one more for the road.

 Torch-singing is more a niche (segment within a genre) than a genre and can stray from the traditional jazz-influenced style of singing; the American tradition of the torch song typically relies upon the melodic structure of the blues.
 Examples of a collection are Billie Holiday's 1955 album Music for Torching and Entre eux deux by Melody Gardot and Philippe Powell.